What is the etymological meaning of conscience?

 Holman Bible Dictionary.
 Conscience. refers in general to that human moral awareness that judges an action right or wrong.
 Although the word “conscience” does appear in the Old Testament, the Hebrew word usually translated “heart” does refer to conscience in a number of passages, for example, “Afterward David’s heart smote him” (1 Samuel 24:5 ).

-READ ALSO: What topics are in pharmacy?
+READ ALSO: What races are the most genetically different?

 Is conscience a noun or verb?